ird1natris/GCTF-Forensics/README.md

 *A deep dive into forensic analysis challenges from GCTF!*

 This repository documents my approach to solving forensic challenges in the **GCTF CTF** competition.
 It includes step-by-step investigations, forensic tools used, and methodologies applied to uncover hidden artifacts and retrieve sensitive data.

+🛡 **Written by:** **Dark Phoenix** 🔥

 ## 🚀 What’s Inside?
 - 🖥 **MFT Analysis** – Exploring `$MFT` records using FTK Imager.